 Treatment for hypodontia generally involves a combination of orthodontic interventions, such as braces to align teeth or correct spacing, as well as prosthetics, such as dental implants or bridges, to replace missing teeth.

-To get the best results from treatment, we recommend consulting with the Center for Craniofacial Anomalies as soon as your child is diagnosed.
+To get the best results from treatment, we recommend consulting with the Craniofacial Center as soon as your child is diagnosed.

 Reviewed by health care specialists at UCSF Benioff Children's Hospital.